Jamie Rebecca Hallberg, 32, born in Palmer, Alaska on October 1, 1987, died September 17, 2020 in Washington County, Minnesota.

 The Kolstad Family Funeral Home of Centuria has been entrusted with arrangements.

-To plant a tree in memory of Jamie Rebecca Hallberg, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Jamie Rebecca Hallberg, please visit our tribute store.